 This course provides information on a study of nutrients as related to personal health, foods and food preparation, recipe or menu modification for special needs customers, and merchandising techniques associated with nutritious meals.
+One hour lecture and four hours laboratory.

-CUT-1134 Principles of Baking 4
+Course Title Hours CUT-1134 Principles of Baking 4

 (Prerequisites: HRT 1114 & HRT 1213) This course focuses on fundamentals of baking science, terminology, ingredients, weights and measures, and formula conversion and storage are covered.
 Students will prepare yeast goods, pies, cakes, cookies, and quick breads; and use and care for equipment.
+Two hours lecture and four hours laboratory.

+CUT-1124

-CUT-1124 Culinary Principles II 4
+Culinary Principles II

 (Prerequisites: HRT 1114 & HRT 1213) This course offers advanced study of Culinary Principles I to polish and perfect the techniques of food preparation and cookery emphasizing high standards for preparation of meat, poultry, seafood, vegetables, soups, stocks, sauces, and farinaceous items.
+Two hours lecture and four hours laboratory.

+HRT-1521

-HRT-1521 Hospitality Seminar II 1
+Hospitality Seminar II